 • Chalice: represents the Consecration of the Bread and Wine at the Last Supper

-• Heart: represents the Heart of Jesus, the Immaculate Heart of Mary and the symbol of love.
+• Heart: represents the Heart of Jesus, the Immaculate Heart of Mary, and the symbol of love.

-• Hands: represents God's hands
+• Hands: represent God's hands

 • Shepherd's Staff: symbolizes the Lord is our Shepherd

-• White Lilies: Symbolizes transformation and purity
+• White Lilies: Symbolize transformation and purity

 • Wine: symbolic of the Last Supper and the Miracle at Cana